JabRef/blog.jabref.org/_posts/2020-11-20-LibreOfficeIntegration.md

 ## Exchange/Save documents in Other Formats

 JabRef uses special fields in LibreOffice that are not supported by other word processors.
-You should save your writer document in OpenDocument format (odt).
+You should save your writer document in OpenDocument format (`.odt`).
 However, there exists an external tool that is able to convert the citations so that they are kept when you save in another format.

 - Install the LibreOffice extension: <https://github.com/teertinker/JabRef_LibreOffice_Converter>